ahyar4y/commuter-schedule/README.md

-A simple train schedule implementing only HTML, CSS, and JavaScript created to fullfill CSIP task.
+A simple commuter schedule implementing only HTML, CSS, and JavaScript created to fullfill CSIP task.
+Only provides 3 stations (Cikarang, Bekasi, and Jakarta Kota).